Luther's Parental Home

 Evaluation report: Download as PDF

-• The name or logo of the museum is clearly recognisable from the outside.
+• The name of the museum is clearly recognisable from the outside.

 • The destinations of the paths are within sight or there are path signs at a constantly visible distance.